9 Hindu Temples In Singapore For A Divine Holiday Experience In 2025

 6. Sri Thendayuthapani Temple (Chettiars’ Temple)

 Popularly known as the Chettiars’ Temple or the Tank Road temple, Sri Thendayuthapani Temple is one of the Singapore’s scared temples cum tourist attractions where visitors keep flocking every day.
 Listed as a national monument, this temple had been built in the year 1859 by the Nattukkottai Chettiar community migrant from the Southern part of India.
-It is well connected through road network, so any taxi driver would take you there.
 This temple also remains in the limelight for maintaining cleanliness and seething atmosphere.
-The statues kept inside this temple are beautifully decorated and colored.
+The statues kept inside this temple are beautifully decorated and coloured.
 Devotees worship them with zeal.

 7. Sri Vairavimada Kaliamman Temple